-For small businesses that have been using the traditional methods of contact and customer data management, spreadsheets may be the go-to tool.
+For growing businesses that have been using the traditional methods of contact and customer data management, spreadsheets may be the go-to tool.

-That is when you start pondering over the CRM vs Excel dilemma that most small business owners often go through.
+That is when you start pondering the CRM vs. Excel dilemma that most growing business owners often go through.
 You have to make a decision before things go out of hand.

 Spreadsheets are very handy for any business, but your customer data needs more than what Excel can offer.
-CRM software, on the other hand, is built specifically to organize and manage customer data and scale along with your business.
+Sales CRM software, on the other hand, is explicitly built to organize and manage customer data and scale along with your business.

 It is made for better collaboration, easy access to data, and automation of a range of tasks to make your job easier.